albertattard/spring-boot-camp/docs/01-primer/03-demo.md

    }
    ```

    The above example makes use of [Lombok](https://projectlombok.org/) to reduce the boilerplate code.
+Make sure that the [Lombok IntelliJ plugin](https://plugins.jetbrains.com/plugin/6317-lombok) is also installed, as otherwise IntelliJ will not work as expected.

    Running the test, will fail as we have not yet implemented the endpoint.